top of page

 Two Villages, Two Mindsets

-The art world is split into two distinct "villages":
+The art world is divided into two distinct "villages":

 People Buy with Their Heart